-- Will evaluate the need for an OPN specific to this SEP if additional Compliance activity is warranted in FY 2016. - Evaluate information and procedures in department reference materials and make recommendations for revisions to these documents as it relates to the Grocery and Related Product Merchant Wholesalers industry. - The Team Leader will distribute an annual summary report to OSH management and the SEP Team Members during the annual SMP meetings.
+- Evaluate information and procedures in department reference materials and make recommendations for revisions to these documents as it relates to the Grocery and Related Product Merchant Wholesalers industry. - The Team Leader will distribute an annual summary report to OSH management and the SEP Team Members during the annual SMP meetings.

-- Provide outreach materials such as the Resources CD and Grocery and Related Product Merchant Wholesalers Safety and Health Management Program Industry Guide to CSHOs and Consultants for distribution to Grocery and Related Product Merchant Wholesalers employers. - Support training events statewide for those engaged in Grocery and Related Product Merchant Wholesalers activities. - Provide technical assistance by phone on standard interpretations and answer questions related to Grocery and Related Product Merchant Wholesalers activities. - Place special emphasis on hazards associated with the Grocery and Related Product Merchant Wholesalers industry during internal training and outreach activities. - Develop and/or distribute outreach materials and publications (i.e., hazard alerts, industry guides, quick cards, and brochures) in NAICS 4244 directed toward injury/illness prevention. - Review and update applicable PowerPoint presentations that have a Grocery and Related Product Merchant Wholesalers emphasis. - Promote all Recognition Programs such as Rising Star, Carolina Star, SHARP, and the Safety Awards Program during training events, booths, conferences, and field visits. - Recommend alliances that most benefit the missions and goals of the N.C.
+- Provide outreach materials to CSHOs and Consultants for distribution to Grocery and Related Product Merchant Wholesalers employers. - Support training events statewide for those engaged in Grocery and Related Product Merchant Wholesalers activities. - Provide technical assistance by phone on standard interpretations and answer questions related to Grocery and Related Product Merchant Wholesalers activities. - Place special emphasis on hazards associated with the Grocery and Related Product Merchant Wholesalers industry during internal training and outreach activities. - Develop and/or distribute outreach materials and publications (i.e., hazard alerts, industry guides, quick cards, and brochures) in NAICS 4244 directed toward injury/illness prevention. - Review and update applicable PowerPoint presentations that have a Grocery and Related Product Merchant Wholesalers emphasis. - Promote all Recognition Programs such as Rising Star, Carolina Star, SHARP, and the Safety Awards Program during training events, booths, conferences, and field visits. - Recommend alliances that most benefit the missions and goals of the N.C.
 Department of Labor, Occupational Safety & Health Division and support the Strategic Management Plan. - Provide guidance to the SEP committee in developing an OPN, if and when applicable.
 If OPN is developed, will review and make modifications as necessary to ensure consistency with the applicable standards and other OPNs.

 - Engage in active marketing to promote the Alliance Program. - Recommend alliances that most benefit the missions and goals of the N.C.
-Department of Labor, Occupational Safety & Health Division and support the Strategic Management Plan. - Collaborate with the SEP Committee to initiate new alliance signing. - Verify that alliance agreements are reviewed annually to ensure that the goals and objectives identified in the agreement are being met. - Work closely with all SEP's in training and outreach efforts to their respective associated alliances. - Work closely with all alliances not associated with an SEP in training and outreach efforts.
+Department of Labor, Occupational Safety & Health Division and support the Strategic Management Plan. - Collaborate with the SEP Committee to initiate new alliance signing. - Verify that alliance agreements are reviewed annually to ensure that the goals and objectives identified in the agreement are being met. - Work closely with all SEP's in training and outreach efforts to their respective associated alliances. - Work closely with all alliances not associated with an SEP in training and outreach efforts. - Review APN 18 at least annually and update as needed to ensure effectiveness and accuracy with DOL procedures. - Ensure that reports, memos and other significant documents are maintained in the respective alliance folder on the F:/Drive.

-- Review APN 18 at least annually and update as needed to ensure effectiveness and accuracy with DOL procedures. - Ensure that reports, memos and other significant documents are maintained in the respective alliance folder on the F:/Drive. - Maintain all original, signed cooperative agreements and ensure that copies of all agreements are placed on the One Stop Shop for reference by OSH Division personnel.
+- Maintain all original, signed cooperative agreements and ensure that copies of all agreements are placed on the One Stop Shop for reference by OSH Division personnel.